High-speed rail in China: Acquisition of foreign technology

 Despite setting speed records on test tracks, the DJJ2, DJF2 and other domestically produced high-speed trains were insufficiently reliable for commercial operation.
-The State Council turned to advanced technology abroad but made clear in directives that China's HSR expansion could not only benefit foreign economies and should also be used to develop its own high-speed train building capacity through technology transfers.
-The State Council, MOR and state-owned train builders used China's large market and competition among foreign train-makers to force technology transfers of foreign high speed rail technology.
+The State Council turned to advanced technology abroad but made it clear in directives that China's HSR expansion could not solely benefit foreign economies and should also be used to develop its own high-speed train building capacity through technology transfers.
 This would later allow the Chinese government through CRRC to make the more reliable Fuxing Hao and Hexie Hao trains.
-The CRH380 series(or family) of trains was initially built with direct cooperation (or help) from foreign trainmakers, but newer trainsets are based on transferred technology, just like the Hexie and Fuxing Hao.
+The CRH380 series (or family) of trains was initially built with direct cooperation (or help) from foreign trainmakers, but newer trainsets are based on transferred technology, just like the Hexie and Fuxing Hao.

 In 2003, the MOR was believed to favor Japan's Shinkansen technology, especially the 700 series.
 The Japanese government touted the 40-year track record of the Shinkansen and offered favorable financing.
 A Japanese report envisioned a winner-take all scenario in which the winning technology provider would supply China's trains for over 8000 km of high-speed rail.
 However, Chinese citizens angry with Japan's denial of World War II war crimes organized a web campaign to oppose the awarding of HSR contracts to Japanese companies.
 The protests gathered over a million signatures and politicized the issue.
 The MOR delayed the decision, broadened the bidding and adopted a diversified approach to adopting foreign high-speed train technology.